 For such a small town, there’s enough to keep you busy for at least a few days!
-This was our favourite town through Laos and we spent 5 days exploring the city and surrounding areas.
-Here’s the best things to do in Luang Prabang, Laos.
+This was our favourite town in Laos and we spent 5 days exploring the city and surrounding areas.
+Here are the best things to do in Luang Prabang, Laos.

 1/ Visit The Kuang Si Water Falls

 We’ve been to Niagara Falls (Canada), Victoria Falls (Zimbabwe & Zambia) and Iguazu Falls (Argentina & Brazil).
 Wow, that’s a lot of falls!
-Whilst they are all seriously impressive, the Kuang Si Falls in Laos were something else.
+Whilst they are all seriously impressive, the Kuang Si Falls in Laos was something else.
 These falls are much more serene and calm in nature, making for an entirely different experience especially when you see them all cascade.
 Bonus, you can even swim in them!